 For your benefit and the benefit of your student teacher, we suggest the following guidelines in order to assure smoothness and success during the student teaching process:

-- Make clear to the student teacher what he or she is expected to know and do, including routines to which the students are accustomed and the rationale for important aspects of your teaching strategies.
+- Attend the cooperating teacher workshops, which introduce principles of supervision and clarify the University’s goals for teacher education.
+The workshops are held early in the semester in two after school hour sessions.
+Make clear to the student teacher what he or she is expected to know and do, including routines to which the students are accustomed and the rationale for important aspects of your teaching strategies.

 - Determine (in consultation with the student teacher) the schedule on which he or she will take over teaching responsibilities, making sure that the student teacher is successful at each level before going on to more extended responsibility and finally to full-day teaching responsibility.